packetgeek/hypriot-bitlbee/README.md

 As a bonus, the Dockerfile contains a means (commented out) to import your user.xml file, if you're migrating from another instance of Bitlbee 3.4.1.

 Above is known to work on Hypriot Linux, running on a Raspberry Pi 2.
+With minor tweaking, it has also run on Ubuntu.

 -- Tim